 - Meet with the parents and immediate family to discuss the current condition of their child.

-- Provide assistance to the attending physician in cases that require treatments.
+- Assist the attending physician in cases that require treatments.

 Tailor-fit the Job Descriptions

-Before writing your job descriptions, review the scope of the work that’s outlined in the job ad.
+Before writing your job description, review the scope of the work that’s outlined in the job ad.
 Then, tailor-fit the descriptions of your duties and responsibilities to answer the scope of work.

 Let the recruiter know that once you’re hired, you can hit the ground running and start taking care of the children.